Battle of Elsenborn Ridge: Medal of Honor recipients

-Pfc José M. López, a machine gunner with Company K, 393rd Infantry Battalion, was awarded the Medal of Honor for his courage while conducting a fighting withdrawal with his unit from tree to tree.
+Pfc José M. López, a machine gunner with Company K, 23rd Infantry Regiment, 3rd Battalion, was awarded the Medal of Honor for his courage while conducting a fighting withdrawal with his unit from tree to tree.

-Sgt Richard Cowan killed about one hundred enemy while covering the retreat of Company I, 393rd Infantry Battalion, and was awarded the Medal of Honor.
+Sgt Richard Cowan killed about one hundred enemy while covering the retreat of Company I, 23rd Infantry Regiment, and was awarded the Medal of Honor.

 T/5 Sgt Vernon McGarity was wounded early in the battle, and after receiving first aid, returned to his unit.
-As squad leader, he directed and encouraged his soldiers throughout the intense fight which ensued.
+As squad leader, he directed and encouraged his soldiers throughout the intense fight that ensued.
 He repeatedly braved heavy fire to rescue wounded men, attack the advancing Germans, and retrieve supplies.

 Pvt Truman Kimbro led a squad that was assigned to mine a crossroads near Rocherath, Belgium; the road was under direct fire.
 Kimbro left his men and although wounded, successfully laid mines across the road before he was killed.

 Sgt William A. Soderman faced German tanks three times on an open road and destroyed the leading tank with a bazooka, stopping or slowing the German advance, allowing his fellow troops to safely withdraw.

 Cpl Henry F. Warner of the 26th Infantry Regiment was posthumously awarded the Medal of Honor for single-handedly disabling several German tanks during a running battle near Bütgenbach.